-You may have heard the term “slip and fall” before as a legal concept but not known what it means.
+You may have heard the term, slip, and fall, before as a legal concept but not know what it means.
 This is because slip and fall cases vary widely depending on the situation, injury and person involved.
 However, there are a few consistent elements of slip and fall cases that each claim has in common.
 Learn more about slip and fall claims and how you can file one effectively.

 Slip And Fall Injury Lawyers

 A slip and fall injury refers to an accident where you slip, trip, or stumble on another person or business,s property, resulting in an injury.
 Slip and fall injuries are common year-round, but particularly in the winter when black ice forms on sidewalks and water pools inside on slippery floors.

 It is up to the property owner or renter to make sure they create a safe environment for customers and guests.
 This includes salting icy sidewalks and putting up warning signs for slippery floors.
 If a property owner doesn’t do this, their negligence could create a dangerous situation.

 Injuries from a slip and fall accident vary by person and situation.
 However, some of the most common issues include broken hips, arms, or legs, along with head and back injuries.
 Any injury that results from a slip and fall needs to be taken seriously.

 Who Is Responsible In A Slip And Fall?

 The property owner or the party responsible for keeping the property reasonably safe is typically responsible for your slip and fall, but only if your claim proves that they knew about (or should have known about) the unsafe situation but didn’t take action to fix it.